open-dovetail/fabric-chaincode/activity/get/README.md

     }
 ```

-This example will return all ledger states between a start state (inclusive) and an end state (exclusive).
+This example will return all ledger states between a start state key (inclusive) and an end state key (exclusive).

 `pageSize` and `bookmark` are optional, and can be specified when the result pagination is required.